avto-dev/schedule/README.rst

 - Very lightweight and no external dependencies.
 - Excellent test coverage.
 - Tested on Python 2.7, 3.5, and 3.6
+- https://github.com/dbader/schedule/pull/98/: schedule next run from this run's beginning
+- PRESSINDEX: added possibility to pass last an current run to job on .run()

 Usage
 -----